IsaacSchemm/Pandacap/README.md

 * Host any public-facing content that is not intentionally placed there by the user.
 * Create posts with more than one attached image.
 * Attach images to replies.
-* Automatically crosspost to DeviantArt, FA, or Weasyl.
-(This is done manually through the Pandacap user interface.)
 * Let you "repost" / "boost" someone else's post.

 ## Techincal Information